 A seismometer on the Earth's surface records a wide range of events in addition to earthquakes, such as the continuous low-level oscillations of the Earth, a calving iceberg from a glacier, a volcanic eruption, and nuclear explosions.
 One of our group’s central efforts involves estimating source mechanisms from regional events, such as earthquakes in Alaska or a nuclear explosion from North Korea.
 We represent these sources as seismic moment tensors, which provide insights into how the faulting of an earthquake occurred.
 We also emphasize the importance of uncertainty quantification, which is particularly important for characterizing small events, where the recorded signals barely exceed the noise levels.
 Alaska is a rich place for diverse, frequent earthquakes, and all members of the group have an opportunity to illuminate something fundamental about the latest earthquake in Alaska.

-Numerous tsunamis have buffeted Alaska’s coast; arrival of the next tsunami is only a matter of time.
-Our group studies historical tsunamis and considers various sources for future tsunami events.
-We focus both on tsunamigenic earthquakes under the ocean bottom as well as on landslides in the coastal fjords.
-We model, study, and analyze tsunami dynamics from their origination in the open ocean to coastal impacts and present this information to the public.
+Numerous tsunamis have buffeted Alaska’s coast; arrival of the next is only a matter of time.
+Our group studies the origins of historical tsunamis and considers various possible sources for future tsunami events.
+We focus on tsunamigenic earthquakes beneath the ocean floor as well as landslides which can occur in coastal fjords.
+We model, study, and analyze tsunami dynamics from their origination in the open ocean to coastal impacts and share this information with the public to aid in planning for emergency response.
 We constantly strive to improve our understanding of tsunami sources and modeling techniques by working with many state and federal partners.

 Contact: Dmitry Nicolsky